stvl3000/Schedule-Rest/README.md

   - ScheduledRest_RevX.X_WinVista_.Net2.0  :  for .Net2.0 framework, default Windows Vista supports.

+Sorry for missing the alert message for so long.

 If you have any good idea, please let me know.
 I am happy to make it better for you and everyone.